vmwshop/tutorials/distantreader.md

-# Using and Hacking the Distant Reader
+# Using the Distant Reader

 ## Objectives
-By the end of this tutorial, you will:
+By the end of this tutorial, you will be able to:
-* Be familiar with the types of
+* Identify problems the Distant Reader addresses
-* Know how to submit content and download results
+* Submit content to the Distant Reader and download results
-* Know some options for interpreting your downloaded results
+* Compare some methods for interpreting your downloaded results

 ## What You Need
 * Computer with a web browser and internet connection